 In view of the risks involved it is important that the Eyebrow Tinting is undertaken by a beautician who has the necessary qualifications, accreditations and experience.

-The Importance of Patch Testing
+The Huge Importance of Patch Testing

 In common with many beauty treatments when undergoing Eyebrow Tinting it is terribly important that the beautician ensures that a patch test is carried out before attempting the main procedure.

 When it comes to eyebrow tinting, a lot of people may not think about the importance of doing a patch test first.

 This is especially important if you have never had your brows tinted before and don’t know how your skin will react.

 It is accepted practice that the test should be carried out at least 48 hours before the treatment is commenced.